StanFaas/create-react-app/packages/react-scripts/README.md

 # CRA Multiple endpoints

-A modified react-scripts fork which allows you to setup custom endpoints for your Create React App projects.
+A modified react-scripts fork which allows you to setup custom entrypoints for your Create React App projects.
 No ejecting needed.

 ## Motivation

 React looks for your index.html and index.js files to build/start your project.
 I've changed this so that you can have multiple endpoints in one CRA project.

-A simple use case would be to have a normal `/` endpoint and a `/admin` one, with different builds too.
+A simple use case would be to have a normal `/` entrypoint and a `/admin` one, with different builds too.

 ## Installation